How to Change Color of Motor Vehicle in LTO

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-Since some LTO branches are not equipped enough to offer certain LTO services, it’s best to check with your preferred LTO branch office first, regardless if it is LTO Kalinga DO or otherwise, in order to confirm that the service you need is available there before visiting your preferred branch.
+Since some LTO branches are not equipped enough to offer certain LTO services, it’s best to check with your preferred LTO branch office first, regardless if it is LTO Abra DO or otherwise, in order to confirm that the service you need is available there before visiting the LTO branch.

-Reaching out to LTO Tabuk can be done either by making a call via the phone, by sending an email, or by sending a message via their official social media account.
-It can also be by visiting the LTO Kalinga DO directly or its supervising office, the LTO Region 14 (Cordillera Administrative Region — CAR) regional office.
+Reaching out to LTO Bangued can be done either by making a call via the phone, by sending an email, or by sending a message via their official social media account.
+It can also be by visiting the LTO Abra DO directly or its supervising office, the LTO Region 14 (Cordillera Administrative Region — CAR) regional office.

 To reach out to the LTO Region 14 (CAR) regional office, please check the following contact information: